By Emily Gantt

-Theobromine is a poisonous and sometimes lethal compound in chocolate that can induce seizures, blood pressure changes, overheating, and even death in dogs.
+Theobromine is a poisonous and sometimes lethal compound in chocolate that can induce seizures, blood pressure changes, overheating, and even death in dogs and cats.
 It can take hours for the symptoms of chocolate poisoning to show up, and by that time, theobromine is in their bloodstream.
 The cost to treat a severe case of chocolate toxicity is upwards of $3,000; it's simply not worth it.

 The sugar-free flavor additive xylitol is even more harmful than chocolate and sugar combined.
 Xylitol's sweet flavor, fast-acting effects, and widespread use pose a considerable risk to the canine community.
 Xylitol is a primary ingredient in candy but can also be found on the nutrition labels of sugar-free peanut butter, gum, and cakes.

-Although the FDA deems it safe for humans, xylitol is a deadly canine toxin that causes the blood sugar to plummet and organ failure.
+Although the FDA deems it safe for humans, xylitol is a deadly toxin that can cause an animal's blood sugar to plummet and their organs to fail.
 Sharing your candy isn't worth the risk.
-Instead, bring some tasty treats, especially for Sparky.
+Instead, bring some tasty treats made specifically for dogs or cats.

 According to the Pet Poison Helpline, glow sticks are another common item dogs ingest on Halloween, second only to candy and raisins.
 Glow sticks aren't typically toxic, but they can cause excess salivation and a burning sensation.
 Plastic jewelry, particularly the glow-in-the-dark kind, can also appeal to hungry doggos.